stygiang/tankrc/README.md

 - **Auto turn signals:** Steering left/right past a threshold starts a timed amber blink on the corresponding side.
 - **Reverse lights:** Rear lights flip to bright white automatically while backing up.
 - **Hazard mode:** CH3 up (or a configured sensor fault) triggers a double-blink pattern on both turn signals + rear lights.
-- **Connectivity blink codes:** Wi-Fi, RC link, and Bluetooth each trigger their own chase pattern so you can tell which link dropped.
+- **Connectivity blink codes:** Wi-Fi and RC link each trigger their own chase pattern so you can tell which link dropped.
 - **Sensor tinting:** CH5/CH6 (ultrasonic) modulate the headlight color from green (clear) to red (danger) as obstacles get closer.

 Address, frequency, RGB channel assignments, and blink behaviors are all editable from the serial wizard so you can match whatever wiring layout you prefer.